supingling/colorectal_cancer/README.md

 # colorectal_cancer
-analysis 1: multistate modelling of access to treatment in patients with colon and rectal cancer.
+Analysis 1: multistate modelling of access to treatment in patients with colon and rectal cancer.

 Use data from NCRAS, SACT, RTDS, and HES APC

 British Journal of Cancer R1 (analysis in Stata):

-Main analysis - analysis1_R1
+Main analysis - analysis1_R1;
-sensitivity analysis - analysis1_sensitivity_R1
+Sensitivity analysis - analysis1_sensitivity_R1